kitrady/stitch/README.md

 **InputHandler**

 *The purpose of this class is to get sphere specifications from the user*
-- Uses scanner to ask for the radius of the desired sphere in inches, the users crochet stitch gauge in stitches per inch, and their crochet round gauge in rounds per inch
+- Uses scanner to ask for the diameter of the desired sphere in inches, the users crochet stitch gauge in stitches per inch, and their crochet round gauge in rounds per inch
 - If the given inputs are not ints or doubles, prints a message correcting the user
-- Multiplies the radius by the stitch gauge to get the radius in stitches, the radius by the round gauge to get the radius in rounds, and the radius in rounds by 2pi to get the circumference in rounds
+- Divides the diameter by two to get radius, then multiplies the radius by the stitch gauge to get the radius in stitches, the radius by the round gauge to get the radius in rounds, and the radius in rounds by 2pi to get the circumference in rounds
 - All of the above is done in the constructor
 - There is a secondary constructor that takes the values directly instead of through scanner for convenience while developing
 - Also has getters for the purpose of testing